khaledmustafa91/chat/README.md

 }
 ```

-JSON example of response body
+JSON example of the response body

 ```json
 {